CasualGANPapers/Make-A-Scene/README.md

 <em>Figure 1. from paper</em>
 </p>

-#### Note: this is work in progress.
-Everyone is happily invited to contribute -> Telegram Group: https://t.me/+8JbTQl65y5w3ZjVi
+## Note: this is work in progress.
+Everyone is happily invited to contribute --> Telegram Group: https://t.me/+8JbTQl65y5w3ZjVi

+We would love to open-source a trained model.
+The model is a billion parameter model.
+Training it requires a lot of compute.
+If anyone can provide computational resources, let us know.

 ## Paper Description:
 Make-A-Scene modifies the VQGAN framework.
 It makes heavy use of using semantic segmentation maps for extra conditioning.
 This enables more influence on the generation process.
 Morever, it also conditions on text.
 The main improvements are the following: